matter-labs/zksync-web-era-docs/docs/dev/fundamentals/rollups.md

 To better understand rollups we need to dive briefly into Ethereum and Layer 2 solutions.

-The enormous demands from users to transact Ethereum put a limit on the network capacity by causing congestion, resulting in slow transactions and increased gas prices.
+The design of Ethereum is such that when the demand from users to transact increases, a limit is placed on the network capacity, thereby causing congestion, which results in slow transactions and increased gas prices.
 While this has remained so for a while, an improved solution is needed, one that can maintain scalability.
-That is, to increase finality and achieve high transaction rates per second without having to trade off security.
+That is, to increase finality and achieve high transaction rate per second without having to trade off security.
 That's where layer 2 solutions shine.

 Layer 2 solutions are designed as an extension to Ethereum, offer various solutions poised to be the critical scalability solution to the inherent network congestion on Ethereum.
 Covering all Layer 2 solutions is beyond the scope of this doc.
 We will go through a brief explainer on rollups in this section.

-## optimistic rollups versus zk rollups
+## Optimistic rollups versus zk rollups

-There are mainly two types of rollups, zk rollups and optimistic rollups.
+There are mainly two types of rollups, zk rollups and Optimistic rollups.

 ### What are zk rollups?

-zk rollups ('ZK' standing for zero-knowledge) are a recent development intended to increase the scalability of Ethereum by performing calculations off-chain, rolling many transactions up into a single batch, and sending it to the main Ethereum chain for verification in a single action.
+zk rollups ('zk' standing for zero-knowledge) are a recent development intended to increase the scalability of Ethereum by performing calculations off-chain, rolling many transactions up into a single batch, and sending it to the main Ethereum chain for verification in a single action.
 Instead of submitting each transaction separately, zk rollup operators submit a summary of the required changes to represent all transactions in a batch.
 Additionally, they produce validity proofs to demonstrate the legitimacy of their changes.
 The validity proof uses cryptography to establish that the proposed changes to Ethereum's state are indeed the outcome of completing all of the transactions in the batch.
 On zkSync, this is done via a **SNARK** (succinct non-interactive argument of knowledge), a cryptographic proof that performs the validation of transactions in the batch.